SamSherrill/games-comparison/README.md

 - Consider moving the buttons to the top.
 Each time "Add User" is clicked, that button moves down.
 So if you try to double click the button, the button has moved away from your cursor before you hit it the second time.
 We can also consider moving the cursor with the button.

 ## Notes for future refactoring:

+- Currently all FE API calls happen in MainPage.jsx.
+We should probably move the API requests to a separate file or files, then import them to MainPage.
+- Clean up the FE & BE console logs.

 ## Lessons learned: